Captain Noah and His Magical Ark: Background

 The theme song was, "I Can Sing a Rainbow" sung by Andy Williams.
 Another notable song that was played every episode was "Send Your Pictures to Dear Old Captain Noah".
 Celebrity guests on the show included Elvis Presley, Charles Barkley, Jon Stewart, Jim Henson, Martina Navratilova and Frank Perdue.
 The Phillie Phanatic, mascot of the Philadelphia Phillies, debuted to the public on the show in 1978.

 Carter and Pat Merbreier jointly decided to retire and end the show in 1994.
 Captain and Mrs. Noah were both inducted into the Philadelphia Broadcast Pioneers Hall of Fame in 2001.
 They were also honored that year by the same organization as their Persons of the Year.
 A 35th anniversary show was aired in 2005 on WPVI from the Please Touch Museum.

 The set of the show has been preserved at the Philadelphia's Please Touch Museum's new home at Memorial Hall in Fairmount Park, which opened on October 18, 2008.

-The show is now repeated every Saturday at 8:30 AM on one of WPVI's digital feeds.
+The show is now repeated every Saturday at 8:30 a.m. on one of WPVI's digital feeds.
 The reruns generally consist of the last few seasons the show aired (1993 or 1994).
 Captain Noah was grand marshal of the "Night in Venice" boat parade in Ocean City, New Jersey, on Saturday July 24, 2010.
 Patricia Merbreier died at age 86 on June 23, 2011 in Philadelphia.
 W. Carter Merbrier died at age 90 on August 9, 2016, following a short illness; he was living in Audubon, Pennsylvania at the time of his death.